tmpstpdwn/dwm-tmpstpdwn/README.md

 ## Applied patches

-A lot, and custom patches have been applied to the source.
+A lot, and custom changes have been made to the source.

 ## Running dwm